 PR.
 If something like this happens In India. how prepared are we?

 OP.
 In India, we have a great advantage because we have the institutional mechanism at various places.
-At the national level we have the National disaster Management Authority (NDMA) which is chaired by the Prime Minister.
-Then we also have a very vibrant force which is multi-tasked. multi skilled and hi-tech in the form of National Disaster Response Force (NDRF). which I am heading at the moment.
+At the national level, we have the National Disaster Management Authority (NDMA) which is chaired by the Prime Minister.
+Then we also have a very vibrant force that is multi-tasked. multi-skilled and hi-tech in the form of the National Disaster Response Force (NDRF). which I am heading at the moment.
 Because of these two institutions. the state of preparedness is large.

-You have the NDMA which makes the policy, issues the guidelines and you have a very vibrant force in the name of NDRF which not only trains the people, not only trains the community at large, but which also caters to the responses in terms of its own presence.
+You have the NDMA which makes the policy, issues the guidelines and you have a very vibrant force in the name of NDRF which not only trains the people, not only trains the community at large but which also caters to the responses in terms of its own presence.
 We have two important principles which we keep in mind – one is the pre-positioning of NDRF.
-We always pre-position our forces whenever you have the impending disaster, for example if we get information that a particular state is going to get effected by flood, then we certainly try to send our team without any concurrence, without any request from anyone.
-We go and get ourselves pre positioned.
+We always pre-position our forces whenever we have an impending disaster, for example, if we get information that a particular state is going to get affected by a flood, then we certainly try to send our team without any concurrence, without any request from anyone.
+We go and get ourselves pre-positioned.

 year when we had the information of impending flood, we pre-positioned our teams and surprisingly and by God’s grace nothing happened.
 But had anything happened, my force would have responded with much alacrity and much efficiency.
 So that is the reason why the response by NDRF is very good.

 PR.
 What difficulties did you face during the rescue operations?

 OP.
 We were the first to reach there.
 Our Prime Minister immediately took a decision that India needs to help Nepal.
 As a result, relief was sent to that country within no time.